antixenoinitiative/axiwiki/internals.md

 ## Hull Reinforcement Package

-Hull Reinforcement Packages come in three variants:
+Hull Reinforcement Packages come in three types:

 - **Hull Reinforcement Package (HRP)**
 - **Guardian Hull Reinforcement Package (GHRP)**
-- **Meta-Alloy Hull Reinforcement Package**
+- **Meta-Alloy Hull Reinforcement Package (MAHRP)**

-HRPs add extra hull to your ship.
-GHRPs also provide 5% caustic resistance, which reduces damage taken from Interceptor Cannon Fire, Caustic Missiles, Thargon Projectiles, and other Caustic effects.
+Hull reinforcements do exactly what you might expect, they increase the hull and damage resistance of your ship.
+Human HRPs increase resistance to human damage, while Guardian HRPs also provide 5% caustic resistance.
+This reduces damage taken from Interceptor Cannon Fire, Caustic Missiles, Thargon Projectiles, and other Caustic effects.

 Due to the inability to engineer GHRPs and their power draw,  we DO NOT recommend using these for most builds.
 Normal human Hull Reinforcement Packages with G5 Heavy Duty/Deep Plating will greatly outperform a GHRP in the majority of cases.

 The phasing damage from Thargoid Interceptors is absolute meaning it will ignore this added resistance if you have a shield.
 In a shieldless build, running a single class one or class two GHRP can be beneficial as it will apply the caustic resistance to your entire hull, making up for the comparative loss to an engineered HRP of the same size.